akaJLM/a-safe-place-for-my-test/master/a-safe-place/wamp-and-zendframework/README.md

 ```

-10 Start your Git shell
+10 Start your Git shell or your shell

 11 command line now...